Table of Contents

-The activities of consumer panels can range from focus groups to answering surveys and questionnaire.
+The activities of consumer panels can range from focus groups to answering surveys and questionnaires.
 The former, which involves gathering a small group of consumers in a room for discussions, is costly and labour-intensive.
 Using the right technology and incentives, you can get the same high-level engagement and input from consumers by distributing a survey to thousands of respondents and do it for a factor of the cost.
 In this instance, a consumer panel can range from 100 respondents to thousands.

 The consumers in a panel can represent a cross-section of the population, but more likely, they reflect your target audience.
 It all depends on a company’s target customer and the purpose of the research.
 Here are some examples:

 - If a shop that specialises in women’s make-up is looking for advertising research, they can only target women for a panel.

 - A national supermarket is trying to understand online shopping behaviour; they may opt for a nationally representative panel that covers all aspects of their customer base.